Software Engineering: A Modern Approach

 assume that all these vehicles are stored in a list.
 Thus, we consider

-this list to be a polymorphic data structure, since it contains objects
+this list to be a polymorphic data structure, because it contains

 .

-However, we want to implement these operations outside of the
+However, we want to implement these operations outside the

 Vehicle